telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

--   Given that NGSI doesn't force all the entities of a given type to have the same set of attributes (i.e. entities of the same type could have a different attributes set) the attributes set per type returned by this operation is the union set of the attribut sets of each entity belonging to that type.
+-   Given that NGSI doesn't force all the entities of a given type to have the same set of attributes (i.e. entities of the same type may have a different attributes set) the attributes set per type returned by this operation is the union set of the attribut sets of each entity belonging to that type.
--   Moreover, attributes with the same in different entities could have different types.
+-   Moreover, attributes with the same in different entities may have different types.
 Thus, the `types` field associated to each attribute is a list.

-If you only need the list of entity types (without extra attribute detail) you can use:
+If you only need the list of entity types (without extra attribute details), you can use:

 ```